opengisch/QField-docs/documentation/how-to/advanced-how-tos/authentication.en.md

     Keep exported XML files secure and delete them after completing device deployment.

 ## Import Authentication Configurations into QField
 :material-tablet: Fieldwork

-Now youi have to transfer the exported authentication configuration XML file directly into the QField application directory on your mobile device.
+Now you have to transfer the exported authentication configuration XML file directly into the QField application directory on your mobile device.

 !!!
 Workflow
     1. Copy the authentication configuration XML file from wherever you saved it during export.